aetilley/univ_rand_gen/README.md

 ![](./images/normal_dist.png)

-## Example: Generating radii to generate points uniformly in an annulus
+## Example: Generating radii to generate points uniformly in an annulus (without rejection sampling)

 We desire the density p of the radius to be `p(r) = 2r/(rad_max**2 - rad_min**2)` so the cdf should be `F(r) = (r**2 - rad_min**2) / (rad_max**2 - rad_min**2)`